cllns/npm2gem/README.md

 # npm2gem

-npm2gem is a tool to help you build
+npm2gem is a tool to help you maintain
 ['gemified assets'](http://www.prioritized.net/blog/gemify-assets-for-rails/)
-for Rails,
+for Ruby on Rails,
 by automatically pulling assets from NPM.

 ## Installation